An Introduction to Geometric Topology: Cells and handle decompositions

 \begin{cor} Two aspherical closed manifolds of distinct dimension have non-isomorphic fundamental groups. \end{cor} \begin{proof} Two closed manifolds of different dimension cannot be homotopically equivalent because they have non-isomorphic homology groups. \end{proof}

 We cite for completeness this result, although we will never use it. \begin{teo}[Cartan--Hadamard] A complete Riemannian manifold $M$ with sectional curvature everywhere $\leqslant 0$ has a universal covering diffeomorphic to $\matR^n$ and is hence aspherical. \end{teo} \begin{proof}[Sketch of the proof] Pick a point $x\in M$.
-Since $M$ is complete, the exponential map $\exp_x\colon T_x \to M$ is defined on $T_x$.
+Since $M$ is complete, the exponential map $\exp_x\colon T_xM \to M$ is defined on $T_xM$.
 The fact that the sectional curvatures are $\leqslant 0$ imply that $(d\exp_x)_y$ is invertible for any $y\in T_x$ and $\exp_x$ is a covering. \end{proof}

 At a single point in this book we will need the following theorem. \begin{teo} The fundamental group of an aspherical manifold $M$ has no torsion. \end{teo} \begin{proof}[Sketch of the proof] Up to passing to a cover, it suffices to consider the case $\pi_1(M) \isom \matZ/_{n\matZ}$ for some $n\geqslant 2$.
-This case is excluded because the homology of $M$ is isomorphic to the (suitably defined) homology of $\matZ/_{n\matZ}$, which has however infinite dimension. \end{proof}
+This case is excluded because the cohomology of $M$ is isomorphic to the (suitably defined) cohomology of $\matZ/_{n\matZ}$, which has however infinite dimension. \end{proof}